Facelift Surgery in Newcastle & Sydney NSW by Dr Turner

 Benefits of a Facelift Surgery

 No amount of diet, exercise or beauty products can stop the natural ageing process.
-Over time, the skin of the face and neck progressively lose its elasticity, combined with loss of fat in the mid face as well as the loss of support from the underlying facial skeleton, this leads to descent of the soft tissues.
-The cheeks becoming flatter, lines around the mouth deepen, jawline loses definition with jowl formation and the skin on the neck falls into loose folds.
+Over time, the skin of the face and neck progressively loses its elasticity, combined with the loss of fat in the mid-face as well as the loss of support from the underlying facial skeleton, this leads to a descent of the soft tissues.
+The cheeks becoming flatter, lines around the mouth deepen, the jawline loses definition with jowl formation and the skin on the neck falls into loose folds.

 These changes are effectively and safely treated by modern facelift surgery techniques.
 So if you’re considering a facelift, ask yourself some of the following questions.

 • Do you feel as though your skin is worn out and tired-looking?